blakev/node-celeryjs/README.md

 ```

 Attribution to: [https://github.com/mher/node-celery](https://github.com/mher/node-celery) by Mher Movsisyan for the inspiration and design pattern.
 Use the one that suits your programming flow better!

+*This project is nowhere near down, and thus no guarantees can be made.*

+Blake VandeMerwe 2014